The Dirty Clergy: In Waves

 In Waves was recorded at Ol Elegante Studio in Homewood, AL from December 2017 until March 2019.
 The first single, 'Trials, was premiered by Left Bank Mag in July, 2019.
 The song was also featured on the Spotify 'Fresh Finds' playlist.
 The video for Trials was premiered by the long running music magazine, The Big Takeover.

 An early review, from The Chattanooga Pulse, of the complete album praised the band by saying the "emotional impact is unexpected and stunning.
 Deconstructing the tunes on In Waves, it is clear that there is genius at work."

 After the release of Trials the band was signed to Birmingham independent record label Cornelius Chapel Records.
 In March 2020 'Lucy' premiered on Glide Magazine "The video featured a downtrodden woman suffering from depression, the song brings to mind the ethereal folk rock of acts like the Fleet Foxes and Bon Iver."

 In April they released 'Homesick' via national music magazine American Songwriter. “‘Homesick’ was written after the Parkland school shooting at Stoneman Douglas High School,” Dirty Clergy’s singer, songwriter, and guitarist Brian Manasco tells American Songwriter of the track.
 “I believe we, as a country, are better than this.
-It is a shame that students can’t get an education without the thought of this happening.
+It is a shame that students can't get an education without the thought of this happening.
 It is also a shame that this has almost been normalized–they practice drills for this kind of thing.
 Nothing should be off the table to prevent these acts from occurring.”

-Their song 'Born To Lose' got introduced via Los Angeles, California entertainment site MXDWN It was a return to their garage rock sound, albeit, a slow and steady fashion.
+Their song 'Born To Lose' got introduced through MXDWN, a Los Angeles, California entertainment site.
+It was a return to their garage rock sound, albeit a slow and steady fashion.

 The album has garnered some impressive and rave reviews getting a 5/5 star from Albumism.
 "Part of what makes this album so much fun is the way The Dirty Clergy are able to replicate the denseness of shoegaze and synth pop with conventional rock & roll instrumentation.
 Calling it a garage sound implies a certain kind of rawness and calling it lo-fi makes it sound like they're noisy.
 In reality, In Waves is polished and clean, but with a healthy dollop of alt-rock reverb and rock & roll chaos.
 The sound is ambitious and open, folding in the best of quite a few of my favorite genres, but perhaps In Waves biggest strength is the yin and the yang chasing each other in every song."
 It also received a 'B+' review from The Vinyl District.
 "As the record breaks 53 minutes, there are numerous high points, including opener “Trials,” the catchy and synth-tinged “Homesick,” the chunkier “West Coast,” and the rhythmically hard-hitting vocal duet “Parades.”
 A worthy set, executed well".

 The album was listed at #35 on Albumism's 100 Best Albums of 2020.